 Based on the provided review on recreation in the context of landscape protection, we define the main articles of the Act No. 543/2002 on Nature and Landscape Protection of the National Council of the Slovak Republic which particularly affect the recreational utilization of the landscape, especially of protected landscape areas which are under a certain degree of territorial protection according to the mentioned act.
 The definition of the main problems and conflict situation that appear in protected landscape areas - explained by the example of the Protected Landscape Area Ponitrie - followed by concrete measures which aim at a qualitative improvement of the current situation.
-These measures have a potential to contribute to a sustainable development of protected landscape areas or other forms and categories of territorial protection as a long-term measure.
+These measures have a potential to contribute to a sustainable development of protected landscape areas or other forms and categories of territorial protection and conservation.
+The main point within the recommendations is the environmental education as a long-term measure.
 Our aim is to provide a useful document for management bodies and planning subjects dealing with recreational landscape infrastructure planning.

-ACT NO. 543/2002 on Nature and Landscape Protection of the National Council of the Slovak Republic
+ACT No. 543/2002 on Nature and Landscape Protection of the National Council of the Slovak Republic